Cloud Cost Management FAQ

 Governance gaps:

-No budgets or alerts to catch problems early
+No budgets or anomaly alerts to catch problems early

 No tagging to enable accountability

-Addressing these root causes requires both technology (for visibility and recommendations) and culture change (for accountability and action).
+Addressing these root causes requires technology (for visibility and recommendations) plus culture change (for accountability and action).

 What is cloud cost visibility and why does it matter?

-Cloud cost visibility is the ability to see, understand, and analyze cloud spending across all accounts, services, and time periods.
+Cloud cost visibility is the ability to see, understand, and analyse cloud spending across all accounts, services, and time periods.
 Without visibility, cost management is impossible.

 What visibility provides: